eastlondoner/cursor-tools/local-docs/cursor-tools.md

 -   **`repomix`:** Used by the `repo` and `doc` commands to pack the repository context.
 -   Node.js built-in modules: `fs`, `path`, `os`, `child_process`, `url`.

-## .cursorrules File
+## Cursor Integration

-The `.cursorrules` file is updated by the `install` command to provide instructions to the Cursor AI.
-It includes:
+`cursor-tools` sets up Cursor by updating your project rules during installation.
+For new installations, we use the recommended `.cursor/rules/cursor-tools.mdc` path.
+For existing installations, we maintain compatibility with the legacy `.cursorrules` file.
+If both files exist, we prefer the new path and show a warning.

+The project rules provide:
--   A list of available `cursor-tools` commands.
+- A list of available `cursor-tools` commands
--   Explanations of when to use each command.
+- Explanations of when to use each command
--   Instructions on how to run the commands (both installed and in development).
+- Instructions on how to run the commands (both installed and in development)
--   Notes about configuration and API keys.
+- Notes about configuration and API keys
 - A version number (`cursor-tools-version`) to track updates.
 The `checkCursorRules` function in `src/cursorrules.ts` checks this version and warns the user if an update is needed.

 --- End of Documentation ---